TDEE Calculator

 Limitations and accuracy

-TDEE is an estimate and can differ from real outcomes.
+TDEE is an estimate and can differ meaningfully from real outcomes.
+Understanding these limitations helps you use the calculator more effectively.

 Daily movement varies a lot